fruafr/ansible-fruafr-routeros/fruafr/routeros/README.md

 ## Purpose

-The purpose of this collection is to provide Ansible roles to perform high-level tasks on Routerboard such as configuration, import and export of backups.
+The purpose of this collection is to provide Ansible roles to perform high-level tasks on Routerboard such as printing configuration, import and export of backups.

 It is NOT officially supported by Mikrotik.
-Use it at your own risk.

 Does not support answers to prompt questions due to limitation in [community.routeros/issues/42](https://github.com/ansible-collections/community.routeros/issues/42)